pydio/pydio-doc-admin-guide/6_advanced/1_migration.md

 - The process is quite tested and robust, yet you **should perform a full backup of your system before starting**.
 - The migration can only be achieved from Pydio 8 to Pydio Cells, thus if you are running an older version, you must first migrate up to Pydio 8.2.3 (or the latest version at time of writing)
 - We advise that you install Pydio Cells on another new machine to ease the process and be able to abort the migration and be able to be back online with the Pydio8 server in no time.
 In such case, perform a copy (via rsync) of the business data from your old server to your new server before starting.
-(In Cells, when you add an existed folder as a new datasource to Cells, it will write some additional infomation in .minio.sys or .pydio file.
+(In Cells, when you add an existed folder as a new datasource to Cells, it will write some additional information in .minio.sys or .pydio file.
 That means that you are at risk of a modification on data of production.
 It's highly recommended to install Cells on a separated machine during migration).

 ### Clean before start